How To Replace RV Awning Fabric

 Why choose Solera awning fabrics?
 Unlike other brands on the market, our fabrics go the extra mile with heat-welded seams, heavy-duty materials and rigorous testing that ensures they can withstand the wear and tear of the elements.
 Replacing a camper awning with Solera is the best choice for ultimate confidence and added peace of mind.

-Replacing the awning on your camper has never been easier!
+Replacing your RV awning has never been easier!
 Check out our Solera® awning builder and design your perfect outdoor oasis.
 From fabric coloring to awning hardware, we give you the freedom to build your awning, just the way you want it!